mlcommons/ck/README.md

 Acknowledgments
 ===============
-We would like to thank EU FP7 609491 TETRACOM project for initial funding, ARM for helping to validate the concept, and all volunteers for their support.
+This project has been funded by EU FP7 609491 TETRACOM project, ARM and cTuning foundation.
+We would like to thank all volunteers for their feedback and support.